BrowncoatSpaceProgram/tudat-matlab/README.md

 simulation.run();
 ```

-Now, you are able to access the requested results from the `results` property of your simulation object.
+Now, you are able to access the requested results at the `results` property of your `simulation` object.
 In addition to the requested results (in this case no results were requested), you are always able to access the property `results.numericalSolution`, which is a matrix in which each row corresponds to an integration step.
-The first column contains the value of the independent variable (the epoch in this case) and the other columns contain the state (the Cartesian components of 'Satellite').
+The first column contains the value of the independent variable (the epoch in this case) and the other columns contain the state (the Cartesian components of `satellite`).
 You can decompose this matrix into epoch, position and velocity by writing:
 ```
 [t,r,v] = compute.epochPositionVelocity(simulation.results.numericalSolution);
 ```